ilhamdanu13/Pest-Classification-with-CNN-using-PyTorch/README.md

 - Callback

 The callback will save every 50 epochs of progress, and will plot the cost error every 20 epochs, and will save it in a folder.

+### Callback
+Callback is something called repeatedly.
+Callback for common PyTorch Workflow:
+- Logging

+Automatically will plotting and logging.

+- Checkpoint

+To save epoch progress.

+- Runtime Plotting
+To monitor the loss in progress, and will plot the score.

+- Early Stopping

+For example, if the test cost has started to increase, it will stop and take the best cost.
+If reached early stopping, the training will be stopped.